kantopo/rsschool-cv/cv.md

 - 👋 Hi, I’m Kiryl
+-  My telegram/phone_number: kantopo / +48 888 407 629
--  I’m interested in Programming , Books , and some interesting stuff
+-  I’m interested in Programming , Books , and other stuff that can improve my self
--  I’m currently learning JavaScript
+-  I’m currently learning JavaScript , solving algoritmic tasks and reading interesting books about programming
--  I’m looking to collaborate on JavaScript + React
+-  I’m looking to collaborate on JavaScript + React , and already have a few projects in my portfolio on the GitHub
--  How to reach me antanevichkiryl524@gmail.com
+-  Also i'm open to a some kind of internships and colabs that can help your firm or project
+-  2 years of collage in the major of the computer scince (still studing)
+-  English lvl : B2